Resignation Letter: Everything you need to know

 Avoid making negative comments about the Company, Employer, or colleagues.
 Even if the reason for resigning is related to the company, it is essential to maintain a professional and respectful tone in the letter.
 Personal issues, such as health problems or family obligations, should not be mentioned in the resignation letter.
 It is advisable to keep the letter focused on the employee’s decision to resign.

-The employee should not include confidential information or sensitive details in the resignation letter.
+The employee should not include confidential or sensitive details in the resignation letter.
 This can harm the company and damage the employee’s professional reputation.
-You should also not mention details about the company you will be joining or your salary for the new employment.
+You should also not mention details about the company you will be joining or your salary for the new employment (irrespective of whether you have obtained a remote job or not).
 Don’t provide a lengthy explanation for why you are leaving your current employment.

 When to provide a Professional Resignation Letter?